Duplass Brothers Producing Crime Docuseries About a 1970s Auto Scam

 “We are excited to be collaborating yet again with HBO in the docuseries space, and for the chance to bring the complex story of Liz Carmichael and her three-wheeled car to life,” Mark and Jay Duplass said in a statement.

-The pair previously worked with HBO on the scripted series, Room 104 and Togetherness, and the documentary, Tour with Asperger’s Are Us, in addition to the Netflix docuseries, Wild Wild Country.
+The pair previously worked with HBO on the scripted series Room 104 and Togetherness, and the documentary On Tour With Asperger’s Are Us, in addition to the Netflix docuseries Wild Wild Country.

 While speaking with ET, Mark said, “It's a really good time for making documentaries,” adding that he and Jay will be producing several over the next few years.